Glamping in Scotland: Adventures with Canopy & Stars

-Early in October, we teamed up with Canopy & Stars for a weekend exploring Scotland from a fresh perspective.
+Early in October, we teamed up with Canopy & Stars for a weekend of glamping in Scotland.
 Here’s our trip-report:

 Adventure is Everywhere.
 That’s our mantra here at Trakke.
 Not all adventures are epic journeys – adventure is a state of mind; that thrill you get when you discover a new place, that knot in your stomach when you’re climbing a tree, that serene silence that you only find in the great outdoors.
 But as summer draws to a close, the temperature drops and the daylight fades in the early evening, holing up in a tent just doesn’t cut the mustard.